3rd of 6 former officers in Mississippi gets 17.5 years for racist torture of 2 Black men

 Opdyke was the first to admit what they did, his attorney Jeff Reynolds said Wednesday.
 On April 12, he showed investigators a WhatsApp text thread where the officers discussed their plan and what happened.
 Had he thrown his phone in a river, as some of the other officers did, investigators might not have discovered the encrypted messages.

-According to a statement from Schmidt that prosecutors read in court, Dedmon accused him of possessing stolen property during a traffic stop that night.
+According to a statement from Schmidt that prosecutors read in court, Dedmon accused him of possessing stolen property.
 Schmidt said he was handcuffed, pulled from his vehicle and beaten until he “started to see spots.”

 Prosecutors said Elward and Opdyke failed to intervene as Dedmon punched and kicked him, used a Taser on him, and fired his gun into the air to threaten him, and then sexually assaulted him.